Global Warming Solutions, Their Types, and Benefits

 Reduce CO2 Already in the Atmosphere

-Lowering emissions isn’t enough to stop global warming.
-Existing CO2 levels must be lowered from current levels of 400 parts per million to the preindustrial maximum of 300 parts per million.
-To reverse rising temperatures, humanity must then remove 30 years’ worth of carbon dioxide from the atmosphere.
+Lowering future emissions isn’t enough to stop global warming.
+CO2 levels have risen so fast that temperatures haven't caught up.
+To prevent further warming, existing CO2 levels must be lowered from current levels of 400 parts per million to the preindustrial maximum of 300 parts per million.
+In other words, humanity must remove 30 years’ worth of carbon dioxide from the atmosphere.

 - Plant trees and other vegetation to halt deforestation.
 Worldwide, forests store 1 billion to 2 billion tons of carbon each year.
 It only partially offsets the 10 billion tons people emit.
 They also provide shade, cool the surrounding area, and absorb pollution, The downside is it is slow and takes a lot of land.
 Trees are also costly to maintain.
 Similarly, use farming techniques that put carbon back into the soils.
 Seattle encourages developers to add rooftop gardens or walls covered by vegetation to new building projects.
 California is planting trees to prevent flooding and to absorb CO2.

 - Manage soil better in farms.
 For example, reduce tillage that releases carbon into the atmosphere.
 Using compost as a fertilizer also returns carbon into the ground.
 It also improves the soil.